swcarpentry/git-novice/01-backup.md

 on the other hand,
 moving backward and forward in time becomes much easier.

+#### Ignoring Things

-What if we have files that we do not want Git to track for us?
-For example, we might have backup files created by the editor, or result files or intermediate data files that we do not need to track, and these can clutter up our `git status` output.
+What if we have files that we do not want Git to track for us, like backup files created by our editor or intermediate files created during data analysis.

-Let's create some data files that we don't want to track:
+Let's create a few dummy files:

 ```
-$ touch a.dat b.dat c.dat
 $ mkdir results
-$ touch results/a.out results/b.out
+$ touch a.dat b.dat c.dat touch results/a.out results/b.out
 ```

-Then, we can look at the status:
+and see what Git says:

 ```
 $ git status
 # On branch master
-#
-# Initial commit
-#
 # Untracked files:
 #   (use "git add <file>..." to include in what will be committed)
 #
 #	a.dat
 #	b.dat
 #	c.dat
 #	results/
 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Seeing all of these files can be annoying, and worse, the clutter can hide important files from us.
-Let's tell Git to ignore those files.

-Git has a powerful mechanism for ignoring files.
-We will look at a basic example.
-In a repository, the file `.gitignore` is used to specify files to ignore.
+Putting these files under version control would be a waste of disk space.
+What's worse,
+having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

+We do this by creating a file in the root directory of our project called `.gitignore`.

 ```
 $ nano .gitignore
 $ cat .gitignore
 *.dat
-/results/
+results/
 ```

-This tells Git to ignore any file ending with `.dat`, and all files under the `results` directory.
-(If any of these files were already being tracked, they would not be affected by `.gitginore`.)
+These patterns tell Git to ignore any file whose name ends in `.dat` and everything in the `results` directory.
+(If any of these files were already being tracked,

-Now, we have a much cleaner status.
+Git would continue to track them.)

+Once we have created this file, the output of `git status` is much cleaner:

 ```
 # On branch master
-#
-# Initial commit
-#
 # Untracked files:
 #   (use "git add <file>..." to include in what will be committed)
 #